Homestead Acts: Background

 As an indirect, de facto way to secure the dispossessed land, the US government allowed late homesteading during the early twentieth century.
 This acted as a way to solidify settlements and permanently disrupt tribal land practices in the face of backlash.

-This Homestead Acts also resulted in tensions between settlers and Indigenous people, partly due to settlers moving onto Indigenous territory while it was still occupied.
+The Homestead Acts also resulted in tensions between settlers and Indigenous people, partly due to settlers moving onto Indigenous territory while it was still occupied.
 Settlements excused Indian removal and culminated in multiple wars waged by settler militia.

 Also involved in the acts were Buffalo soldiers, African-American soldiers who were key in building the American frontier in the West.
 They often engaged in wars with Native Americans, led by the government, to take over Indigenous land.

 Some settlers in the Dakota Territory, and later in South Dakota and North Dakota, who gained land through the Homestead Acts were Jewish or Muslim.
 Jewish homesteaders were largely Russian Jews fleeing pogroms in the Russian Empire.
+1200 settled in North Dakota.
+After they acquired farms they soon moved to town.
 Syro-Lebanese Muslim settlers who gained land through the Homestead Acts created a settlement in Ross, North Dakota, where they would later found the first mosque in the United States.

 Some homesteaders were Hispanics and Latinos.
 Hispanic and Latino homesteaders included Chilean immigrants, Mexican immigrants, and US-born Latinos.
 Some US-born Latinos from New Mexico moved north to Colorado to become homesteaders.

-Few homesteaders were Asian during the 1800s, as the Naturalization Act denied citizenship to Asians.
+Few homesteaders were Asian during the 1800s, as the Naturalization Act of 1870 denied citizenship to Asians.
 The Supreme Court's decision in United States v.
 Wong Kim Ark (1898), which affirmed birthright citizenship for Chinese Americans, opened the Homestead Acts to Asian Americans.